PassivePicasso/Rain-of-Stages/Assets/RainOfStages/README.md

 Change Notes:
+* 3.0.1
+  * Move New Stage to Main Menu under Tools/Rain of Stages/New Stage

 * 3.0.0
   * Built new node graph baking system, now capable of baking average RoR2 size maps in less than a second, and larger maps well under a minute.
   * Updated to ThunderKit 3.0.0